 \subsection{Pseudo-Experiment Validation}

-To examine the validity of our fitting procedure we generate five pseudo-experiment ensembles that are analyzed using our fitting procedure.
+To examine the validity of our fitting procedure, we generate five pseudo-experiment ensembles that are analyzed using the same fitting procedure as is applied to the measured data.
 For a single pseudo-experiment, the event rate over time in each NaI(Tl) detector is generated from our signal plus background model described by Eq.~\ref{eq:fit} with Poissonian fluctuations introduced in each 15-day time bin.
 Each ensemble consists of 1000 pseudo-experiments.
 The initial activities of each background component are determined from our background model.
 In order to consider the possible parameter space of initial activities of the background components in our model, we randomly select the initial activities of each component from their respective prior distributions.
 The amplitude of the injected modulation signal is varied between the five different ensembles to elucidate characteristics of our modulation search procedure across an amplitude range that extends from 0.0000 to 0.0105~dru.

 We quantify the validity of our search procedure by investigating the bias distribution of the fitted modulation amplitudes of each pseudo-experiment ensemble.
 Each bias distribution is fitted with a Gaussian function, from which the mean bias of the ensemble is determined.
 At the modulation amplitudes investigated, we find a maximum bias in our search procedure of -0.0003~dru, which occurs for a 0.0050~dru input modulation amplitude.
 The results of this investigation are summarized in Fig.~\ref{fig:pseudo}.
 Additionally, we utilize these pseudo-experiment ensembles to evaluate the projected uncertainty of the measured amplitude for modulations of various sizes.
 This is achieved by investigating the distribution of the uncertainties of the fitted modulation amplitudes in each pseudo-experiment ensemble.
 Based on this analysis, we expect our uncertainty to fall within the interval (0.0037, 0.0041)~dru at a 1$\sigma$ confidence level; we do not observe any dependence of our projected uncertainty on the amplitude of the modulation.
-Given that the maximum bias observed in this investigation is an order of magnitude smaller than our projected uncertainty, we do not adjust for this bias in this analysis.
+Given that the maximum bias observed in this investigation is an order of magnitude smaller than the projected uncertainty, we do not adjust for this bias in our analysis.